foundersandcoders/Node-Shell-Workshop/LESSON2.md

 the file to have more lines.)
 Try to use a `createReadStream` rather than `readFile` to practice.

-Secondly, adjust your `wc.js` so that you can pipe into it the output of a separate file:
+Secondly, adjust your `wc.js` so that you can pipe into it the output of your cat.js
+command:

 ```
 node cat.js index.html | node wc.js -l
 ```

-should output `10` still.
+This should output `10` still.

 Do not try to merge your `cat.js` and `wc.js` into a single file, that's cheating, the output of `cat.js` should become the input of `wc.js` using unix's in-built `|` syntax.